THE CHRISTIAN FREEDOM HAS BEEN GRADUALLY TAKEN AWAY

 Is God’s law violated by these medical procedures that involve the use of blood?
 Is it wrong to sustain life by administering a transfusion of blood or plasma or red cells or others of the component parts of the blood?
 Yes!

-When the Governing Body was created in 1971, its members held that blood, as a form of nutrition for sustaining life, was forbidden, and they instituted this view as law.
-The first time this was mentioned in print, as far as I know, was in The Watchtower of June 1, 1974, page 352:
+When the Governing Body was created in 1971, its members held that blood, as a nutrient for sustaining life, was forbidden, and they instituted this view as a law.
+This was mentioned in The Watchtower of June 1, 1974, page 352:

 As initially stated, out of full respect for what the Bible says about blood, we refrain from endorsing any use of it outside the body of the animal or human to whom it naturally belongs.
 We believe that the use of blood as a transfusion, or the use of a blood component to accomplish a similar purpose, is obviously in conflict with the Scriptural command to “abstain . . . from blood.”
 (Acts 15:20)